javaee/mojarra/test/README.txt

  * util - Utililty JAR project for use by test projects.
  * web-profile - JavaEE 6 Web-Profile specific tests (do not put any new projects in here).
  * weblogic - Weblogic specific tests.
- * weblogic12c - Weblogic 12c specific tests (do not put any new projects in here).

 --END